hellaprofessional/Network-Backup/README.md

 1) Since a "show run" on a cisco switch doesn't actually show the vlan database configuration, I have the script run a "show vlan" instead so that one could manually input vlan info if necessary.
 However I'd like to format the show vlan output into a script that creates said vlan's into a script to easily input back into a switch if say, you brought in a new switch that had no vlan info.

 2) Obscuring or Encrypting passwords.
 Right now the passwords are in plain text, at best I can obscure it with base64 or something, but that sounds really really bad.
-The problem with creating a restricted account account on the switch is that at least for cisco, show running-config will only show config commands you have access to, which means you'll either have a really small backup file, or you'll have an account that isn't really that limited.  ( Perhaps a level that would be allowed configuration access, but not allowed to write to any of the configuration files.
-The user would still be able to mess things up, most of the potential damage would be negated by a reload.  )
+In the meantime, for Cisco users, you should issue something like "privilege exec level 3 show running-config view full" ( and show vlan for switches ) and create a backupuser with that level.

+Past IOS 15.2 there's apparently an issue with simply allowing "show running-config view full" This post describes a workaround for those users. http://commandline.ninja/2016/05/30/rancid-and-ios-15-2-blank-config-and-how-to-work-around-newer-file-privileges/

 3) Multi-Vendor Support.
 I plan to support as many devices as I can get my hands on.
 I should have access to an EX4200 stack soon, but in the meantime it's probably going to have to be testing from an Olive.